mixophrygian/ct-blog/tasks.md

-  -Fix routing so that bogus / confused routes just return home -some kind of warning for private browser users that their data wont persist -double check for entry.id redundancy between redux and component and api layer
+  -Fix routing so that bogus / confused routes just return home -some kind of warning for private browser users that their data wont persist -double check for entry.id redundancy between redux and component and api layer -add disclaimer for user about private browsers and losing the data

 4/29 next:
   -some kind of warning for private browser users that their data wont persist